avioconsulting/ess-maven-plugin/README.md

 The way ESS seems to work is that there are 2 visible job requests for each "setup" you make.
 The parent one, which lasts the life of the schedule and then a child one that represents the next execution.
 Whenever you run this deployment with an existing job request, the next pending execution will be canceled and a new one will be created with the proper date for the updated schedule.
 The original parent will remain.

-### Are deletions supported?
+### Will the plugin delete old schedules/job requests?

 Not right now.
+It only adds or updates.

 ### Purging

 You can force deletion of ALL ESS data by running with the property `ess.clean.everything.first` on the Maven command line.
+This should only be used in a development environment.

 ## Limitations